Light-gun shooter: Mechanical and electro-mechanical precursors (1900s to early 1970s)

-2D and pseudo-3D light gun shooter video games (1970s to mid-1990s)
+2D and pseudo-3D light-gun shooter video games (1970s to mid-1990s)

 Throughout the 1970s, electro-mechanical arcade games were gradually replaced by electronic video games, following the release of Pong in 1972, with 1978's Space Invaders dealing a yet more powerful blow to the popularity of electro-mechanical games.
-In the 1970s, EM gun games evolved into light gun shooter video games.
+In the 1970s, EM gun games evolved into light-gun shooter video games.
 Light guns used in electronic video games work in the opposite manner to their mechanical counterparts: the sensor is in the gun and pulling the trigger allows it to receive light from the on-screen targets.

 Computer light pens had been used for practical purposes at MIT in the early 1960s.
 The Magnavox Odyssey home video game console in 1972 had a light gun accessory, in the production of which Nintendo was involved.
-In the arcades, light gun shooter video games appeared in 1974, with Sega's Balloon Gun in August and Atari's Qwak! in November.
-The use of a mounted gun in arcade video games date back to Taito's Attack (1976).
-However, light gun video games were not able to achieve the same level of success as their earlier electro-mechanical predecessors until the mid-1980s.
+In the arcades, light-gun shooter video games appeared in 1974, with Sega's Balloon Gun in August and Atari's Qwak! in November.
+However, light-gun video games were not able to achieve the same level of success as their earlier electro-mechanical predecessors until the mid-1980s.

-Light gun video games became popular in arcades with the Nintendo VS. System arcade releases of Duck Hunt (1984) and Hogan's Alley (1984), with Duck Hunt also becoming popular on home consoles following its 1985 Nintendo Entertainment System (NES) release.
+Light-gun video games became popular in arcades with the Nintendo VS. System arcade releases of Duck Hunt (1984) and Hogan's Alley (1984), with Duck Hunt also becoming popular on home consoles following its 1985 Nintendo Entertainment System (NES) release.
 Light guns subsequently became popularly used for video games in the mid-1980s.
-In the late 1980s, Taito's arcade hit Operation Wolf (1987) popularized military-themed light gun rail shooters.
+In the late 1980s, Taito's arcade hit Operation Wolf (1987) popularized military-themed light-gun rail shooters.

 Operation Wolf had scrolling backgrounds, which Taito's sequel Operation Thunderbolt (1988) and Sega's Line of Fire (1989) took further with pseudo-3D backgrounds, the latter rendered using Sega Super Scaler arcade technology, with both featuring two-player co-op gameplay.
 SNK's Beast Busters (1989) supported up to three players and was a modest success.
 Midway's arcade hit Terminator 2: Judgment Day (1991) combined Operation Wolf's scrolling with Operation Thunderbolt and Line of Fire's two-player co-op along with the use of the use of realistic digitized sprite graphics.

-In 1992, Konami's Lethal Enforcers further popularized the use of realistic digitized sprite graphics in light gun shooters, with digitized sprites remaining popular in the genre up until the mid-1990s.
-Midway's Revolution X (1994) was a two-player co-op game with digitized graphics like their earlier hit Terminator 2.
+In 1992, Konami's Lethal Enforcers further popularized the use of realistic digitized sprite graphics in light-gun shooters, with digitized sprites remaining popular in the genre up until the mid-1990s.
+Midway's Revolution X (1994) was a Three-player co-op game with digitized graphics like their earlier hit Terminator 2.
 In 1995, Konami released Crypt Killer (Henry Explorers in Japan), which supported up to three players and was a modest success.